 - In the comics, the Juggernaut is Professor X's step-brother and isn't even a mutant, getting his powers from a magic gem, and he originally worked alone or with one partner.
 Since he's one of the X-Men's most iconic villains he tends to be one of Magneto's henchmen in adaptations, usually not mentioning the nature of his powers and his relationship to Prof. X or actually making him a mutant and/or not related to Xavier at all.
 It's even partially made it back to the comics: while he's still Xavier's non-mutant stepbrother, writers more familiar with the adaptations than the comics often have him mention being a former member of the Brotherhood.
 He finally did appear as a member of a short-lived incarnation of the Brotherhood, albeit one largely unconnected to previous versions aside from using the same name; this hasn't stopped artists from drawing him fighting alongside Magneto (which he has never done) in flashbacks.

-- In Spider-Man, The Symbiote originally had minimal influence over Peter's mind at best - the reason he gave it up was because it had a habit of taking his (sleeping) body out at night to websling and because he discovered it was alive and planning on merging with him on a genetic level- which freaked him out.
+- The Symbiote originally had minimal influence over Peter's mind at best — the reason he gave it up was because it had a habit of taking his (sleeping) body out at night to websling and because he discovered it was alive and planning on merging with him on a genetic level — which freaked him out.
 In fact, the original comics symbiote had no emotions of its own, but developed them as a result of spending so long bonded to Spider-Man, even sacrificing itself (well, almost) to save its former host after being rejected.
 Though Eddie Brock, who hated Spider-Man, was able to use it to go against him as Venom, the symbiote still tried to jump ship and return to Spider-Man when Spidey made the offer.
-In the 90's animated series, the Symbiote was portrayed as having its own, extremely aggressive personality, which was starting to overwrite Peter's as the bond grew stronger, and all adaptions since have taken this up.
-This is probably justified, as the original version makes the symbiote more Designated Villain.
+In the '90s animated series, the Symbiote was portrayed as having its own, extremely aggressive personality, which was starting to overwrite Peter's as the bond grew stronger, and all adaptions since have taken this up.

-- Also, none of the adaptations since—Ultimate, spectacular cartoon, or film—have kept its origin from Secret Wars, where it essentially came from an alien vending machine.
-The latter two had it come from space, as in the '90s animated series, while the former made it a product of his father's research into a cure for cancer.
+- Also, none of the adaptations since — Ultimate (comic and cartoon), Spectacular, or film — have kept its origin from Secret Wars, where it essentially came from an alien vending machine.
+Spectacular and 3 had it come from space, as in the '90s animated series; the Ultimate comic had it as a product of his father's research into a cure for cancer; and the Ultimate cartoon had Doctor Octopus create it.

 - The symbiote also initially made Spider-Man weaker since it was feeding off his adrenaline (even going as far as Puppeteer Parasite while Peter slept).
 The '90s show was the first to show the symbiote actually augmenting Spidey's powers along with his aggression, with the other adaptations following suit.

 - Another Spidey-related example is the Green Goblin's split personalities Talking to Themself.
-In the original version, Norman was simply unaware he was the Goblin, which lead to a Split Personality Merge.
-In the 90's animated series, there was a scene where Norman and the Goblin talked to each other in a mirror.
+In the original version, Norman was simply unaware he was the Goblin, which lead to a Split-Personality Merge.
+In the '90s animated series, there is a scene where Norman and the Goblin talk to each other in a mirror.
 This was carried over into the movie.

-- The film adaptation of The Avengers has been so successful that it's influenced a number of other works and adaptations.
+- The film adaptation of The Avengers has been so successful that it has influenced a number of other works and adaptations.

 - Tony's Arc Reactor from the first Iron Man movie is now standard issue for pretty much any adaptation, even though in the comics, his chest piece in the armor was originally just a magnet to keep the shrapnel from his heart.